Kelli Erdmann

-Kelli Ann Erdmann (born April 8, 1992) is an American social media personality, professional dancer, choreographer and actress, known for her synchronized sticker cutout and shuffle dance-clips that went viral on social media platforms such as TikTok and Instagram during the COVID-19 pandemic.
+Kelli Erdmann is an American social media personality, professional dancer, choreographer and actress, known for her synchronized sticker cutout and shuffle dance-clips that went viral on social media platforms such as TikTok and Instagram during the COVID-19 pandemic.
 She had previously made several uncredited appearances, mostly as a dancer on numerous television shows, including Mobbed, Bunheads, Glee and The Goldbergs before being cast as Lou Ann in the 2016 American television special Hairspray Live! and as Clara in the 2016 American sitcom Fuller House.

 Early life and education

-Erdmann was born on April 8, 1992, in Marysville, Washington, United States.
+Erdmann was born in Marysville, Washington, United States.
 She started dancing at the age of five and trained in dance academies such as Pilchuck Dance Academy in Marysville, Olympic Ballet in Edmonds and in Westlake Dance Center in Shoreline.
 After graduating from high school in 2010, she moved to Los Angeles and enrolled in Edge Performing Center's scholarship program, where she mastered ballet, jazz, hip-hop, tap and other genres of dance.